Elderberry/ Elder (Sambucus nigra)

 The flower is used for treating colds, flu, and respiratory illnesses.
 One study showed that flu patients who took elderberry remedies healed in half the time as those who did not.
-This is due to Sambucus nigra agglutinins, which help prevent some strains of flu from infecting healthy cells.
+This is due to Sambucus nigra agglutinins, which help prevent flu strains from infecting healthy cells.
 Studies currently being conducted have shown that elderberry may also be beneficial for patients with herpes, HIV, and other conditions that suppress the immune system.

 Children love the flavor of elderberries, so it’s helpful in many children’s remedies.
 Even elderberry syrup on pancakes serves as a tonic for colds, flu, and other viral bugs.

-Cautions: Elderberry remedies are considered safe and relatively free of side effects when taken in the suggested doses (as indicated on product labels and the recipes in this book).
+Elderberry remedies are considered safe and relatively free of side effects when taken in the suggested doses (as indicated on product labels and the recipes in this book).
 The berries should not be eaten raw; uncooked berries may cause vomiting and diarrhea.

 Some constituents of the leaves, flowers, roots, and stems contain poisonous

 alkaloids.
 If your child is taking drugs that increase urination, consult your child’s doctor or healthcare practitioner before administering elderflower since prolonged use or overuse may increase urination, resulting in the loss of potassium from the body.